This is the very best spot in the city to get the very best eyeful of the city.

 Perfect spot for a picnic and panoramic holiday photo.

-To get there take the number 24 bus from Passeig de Gràcia and get off at Carrer Muhlberg, or the V17 bus will drop you at the entrance to Parc del Guinardo from where it’s a 5/10 minute stroll through the trees.
+To get there take the number 24 bus from Passeig de Gràcia and get off at Carrer Muhlberg, or the V19 bus will drop you at the same bus stop, from where it’s a short stroll along the street and up some steps.